 Aspen Court Franz Josef is set amongst native bush providing a very peaceful ambience.
 Internally the motel units are large, practical and modern with all containing quality furnishings and fittings.Driving distance and time (approximate) for this leg: 350 kms / 217 miles : 4.6 hours

-Franz Josef is a small but lively town in the heart of the West Coast, known for its 12 km long glacier.
+Franz Josef is a small but lively town in the heart of the West Coast, known for its 12km long glacier.
 Surrounded by lush rainforest-clad mountains the township has a vibrant and bustling atmosphere.
 To see the ice from a viewpoint you can walk along the valley floor to the viewpoint below the terminal face.
 However, to go on the glacier itself you must take a licensed helicopter tour.
+If walking is not your thing you can explore the township full of souvenir and gift shops, some great spots for a bite to eat are SnakeBite Brewery or King Tiger.

 Nestled in thick historic West Coast forest and a stone's throw from wild black sand beaches, this is one of the world's most unusual glaciers.
 Beautiful blue skies or magical misty rain, whatever the weather - you will feel like you are in Narnia or LOTR.

 With easy walking at your pace, information on glaciology, geology, geomorphology, flora and fauna, local legends, history, and small guided groups with fantastic guides, you will experience this glacier in style and in the best hands with the only local company.
 Wander past glacier rivers and streams and through beautiful podocarp forest; discover hidden natural treasures such as native snails, wild native mushrooms, and dozens of species of native orchids; listen to native bird song and waterfalls; see if you can spot a Chamois or a Tahr on the huge snow-capped mountains above while drinking a cup of tea and talking one-on-one with your guide.
-This tour will be a highlight of your travels in New Zealand.

-Take a spectacular scenic flight over two of New Zealand's most famous glaciers.
-Land at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.
-Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.
+A spectacular scenic flight soaring over two of New Zealand's most famous glaciers, Fox and Franz Josef.
+Landing at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.

 Your accommodation: Aspen Court Franz Josef